truenoscuro/ispHero/README.md

 - Domain expiration alerts: Never let a domain expire on you again with customizable email reminders.
 - Hosting monitoring: Keep an eye on your hosting uptime and performance with regular checks.
 - Customizable notes: Add notes to each domain and hosting account for any additional details you need to remember.
 - So why wait?
-Try Domain Manager today and take control of your web presence.
+Try ISP Hero today and take control of your web presence.

 *Getting Started*